MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 }
 ```

-Note that there are both `precondition()` and the plural `preconditions(...)` forms of this function.
-You can call these functions as many times as makes sense for your requirements, but currently `.purchase` is the only type that can be declared more than once, with different parameters.
+Note that there are both `purchase()` and the plural `purchases(...)` forms of the function for declaring purchase requirements.
+You can call these functions as many times as makes sense for your requirements, but `.purchase` is the only precondition that can have multiple declarations with different parameters.

 For purchase preconditions, purchase requirements (see [`PurchaseRequirement`](https://github.com/MontanaFlossCo/Flint/blob/master/FlintCore/Purchases/PurchaseRequirement.swift)) allow you to define rules based on one or more products, so that requirements can be fulfilled by several different purchases (say "Premium subscription" or "Generous supporter"), or require specific combinations.